Home » Crafts » Wine Bottle | Solar Lights

 Arrange Fairy Lights with Wooden Stick or Skewer

-wine bottle solar lights MyRepurposedLife
+wine bottle with solar lights resting on wooden bar

-I really love the solar lights for outdoors, but if you want to do this indoors, you may want to use battery operated lights for wine bottles.
+I love the solar lights for outdoors, but if you want to do this indoors, you may want to use battery operated lights for wine bottles.

 Wine Bottle Solar Lights Perfect for Weddings

-wine bottle solar lights next to a beer bottle MyRepurposedLifeI made this beer bottle solar light project several weeks ago.
-It’s the one sitting on my patio table that allows me to know how easy these lights are to charge.
-In order to get the lights to light up, I cut a dark colored piece of paper and placed it on the top.
-That’s good to know should you want to use these indoors at a wedding or some other sort of celebration where they may not want to come on due to lighting in the room.
+I made this beer bottle solar light project several weeks ago.
+It’s the one sitting on my patio table that allows me to see how easily these lights charge.
+To get the lights to light up, I cut a dark-colored piece of paper and placed it on top of them.
+That’s good to know, in case you want to use these indoors at a wedding or other celebration where the lighting may not be suitable for them to come on.

 Thanks for Sharing & Saving on Pinterest!